the-lean-crate/criner/criner/README.md

 * futures::ThreadPools - panicking futures crash only one thread
 * long-running futures need error and potentially panic recovery.
 Futures has a panick catcher that could be useful.
 * async_std channel blocks if there is no receiver, which can definitely bite you if your processors are down.
 Also I don't know why this is desirable behaviour.
+* sqlite needs a lot of massaging to work acceptably in concurrent applications.
+Takeaway: WAL_mode, and when writting, always use immediate transactions when writing.
+Retry yourself while waiting and set a busy handler which waits.

 ### When migrating to Sqlite